Thomas McAnea

 Thomas Charles McAnea (c.1950 - 2 August 2013), also known as Hologram Tam, was a Scottish master counterfeiter, regarded as one of the most skillful in Europe with regard to banknote security holograms.

-Had they not been foiled by police, McAnea's two most audacious schemes would have destabilised the British and Danish economies.
 McAnea was sentenced to 10 years imprisonment for counterfeiting in 1998—only to be famously released on appeal due to a "typo" on the police search warrant that had initially led to his arrest.
 In 2007, he was convicted of 'delivering, selling or disposing of' fake Bank of Scotland and Euro notes and sentenced to 6 years and 4 months imprisonment.

 Early career

 Prior to embarking upon his criminal career, McAnea had been a print union official and operated his own printing business.
 Following the deaths of his two sons, he began to drink heavily, running up debts and bankrupting the business.
 To "make ends meet", he instead offered his skills to organised crime gangs in Glasgow.
 A spokesperson for the Scottish Crime and Drug Enforcement Agency (SCDEA) said: "He knew everything there was to know about holograms, watermarks, what types of paper to use and how the end result should look and feel.
 Organised crime groups who wanted fake notes knew the only person who they could virtually guarantee would do a job for them was Tam."